UKCloud/documentation/articles/openshift/oshift-how-use-portworx-encrypted-volumes.md

 $ oc exec $PX_POD -n kube-system -c portworx -- /opt/pwx/bin/pxctl secrets set-cluster-key --secret cluster-wide-secret-key
 ```

-Now that you've set the cluster key, pvcs created using a secure storage class will be encrypted with the key.
+Now that you've set the cluster key, any pvc created using a secure storage class will be encrypted with the key.
 Below is an example of a pvc spec using a storage class with encryption enabled:

 ```
 kind: PersistentVolumeClaim